This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

-The museum is housed in the 14th-century stables of the medieval Archbishop’s Palace complex and is home to a unique collection of horse-drawn vehicles and transport curiosities.
+The 14th-century stables of the medieval Archbishop’s Palace complex houses the museum.
+It is home to a unique collection of horse-drawn vehicles and transport curiosities.

-When you enter the museum, the ticket office is on your left and that’s where you can also borrow (for free) a torchlight that you can use to see inside the carriages, like this:
+When you enter the museum, the ticket office is on your left.
+That’s where you can also borrow (for free) a torchlight.
+You will need it to see inside the carriages, like this:

-The next photo is of a travelling chariot (carriage of the wealthy) from 1817 from London.
-Back then, one had to pay around £344 for a construction of this type of carriage.
+The next photo is of a travelling chariot (carriage of the wealthy) from 1817 London.
+Back then, one had to pay around £344 for the construction of this type of carriage.

-The photo below is of a travelling coach (also called “carriage of the wealthy”) from around 1830.
-It was built for John, 12th Earl of Moray, to be used for his honeymoon as six horses were supposed to take him and his bride on their Grand Tour of Europe.
+What you see below is a travelling coach (also called the “carriage of the wealthy”) from around 1830.
+It was built for John, 12th Earl of Moray, to be used for his honeymoon.
+Six horses were to take him and his bride on their Grand Tour of Europe.
 The wedding never took place so this coach hasn’t been to Europe.

-Below is a photo of a Lonsdale Wagonette from around 1890 from Leicester and is the only type of wagonette that can be used as either an open or as a closed vehicle.
-It would have been used for shooting trips and attending country races.
+Below is a photo of a Lonsdale Wagonette from around 1890 from Leicester.
+It is the only type of wagonette that can be an open or closed vehicle.
+The owners would have used it for shooting trips and attending country races.

-At the Museum of Carriages you can also see Queen Victoria’s 5th State landau from late 19th century from London.
-You will have to visit the museum to see it as it is quite impressive and couldn’t fit in a photo, but below are the facts written on its information stand.
+At the Museum of Carriages, you can also see Queen Victoria’s 5th State landau from the late 19th century from London.
+It is quite impressive and couldn’t fit in a photo.
+Here are some facts from its information stand:

-After studying and looking inside every carriage on the ground floor, we climbed up the stairs to the first floor (I am not sure there is a lift or ramp, didn’t see one).
-And on the first floor we could see smaller carriages, sledges, carriages for kids which were pulled by dogs, and horse harnesses.
+After studying and looking inside every carriage on the ground floor, we climbed up the stairs to the first floor.
+There we could see smaller carriages, sledges, carriages for kids which were pulled by dogs, and horse harnesses.
 It’s an interesting collection of vehicles.

-So this was our visit to Museum of Carriages in Maidstone, with 2 small kids which enjoyed the visit in their own way: my son (4 years old) was very curious about the vehicles and enjoyed looking with the torchlight inside them and imagine how it would have been to travel with those carriages, and my daughter (22 months) enjoyed playing with the torchlight and the leaflets and studying the big wheels of the carriages.
+So this was our visit to the Museum of Carriages in Maidstone, with 2 young kids.
+They enjoyed the visit in their own way.
+My son (4 years old) was very curious about the vehicles and enjoyed looking, using the torchlight, inside them and imagining how it would have been to travel with those carriages.
+My daughter (22 months) enjoyed playing with the torchlight and the leaflets and studying the big wheels of the carriages.

-If you decide to go and visit the place, come back here and let me know, in the comments below, what you liked the most.
+If you decide to go and visit the place, come back here and let me know your thoughts in the comments below!

-- the car park is behind the museum, it costs around 1£/hour
+- the car park is behind the museum (not free)

 - there is no toilet or baby change facility available inside the museum